Billy-Bat/rust-prime-api/README.md

 ## Environment Variables

-For _local_ developements, you are required to provide the environment variables in the `.env` file.
+For _local_ developments, you are required to provide the environment variables in the `.env` file.

 Refer to the [`.env.template`](./.env.template) file